 This view shows the EXPO monogram engraved in the camera's cover.
 The lens cap, shown covering the tip of the winding stem in this image, serves to protect the lens, is used to regulate time exposures, caps the shutter while arming and adds to the pocket watch deception.
-The Expo shutter is not self-capping, meaning that arming the shutter exposes the film.
-Thus, it was necessary to keep the cap on the stem until the shutter was armed.
-Once the shutter was armed, the cap could be removed and the shutter release pressed to make the exposure.
+The Expo shutter is not self-capping, meaning that cocking the shutter exposes the film.
+Thus, it is necessary to keep the cap on the stem until the shutter is cocked.
+Once the shutter is set, the cap can be removed and the shutter release pressed to make the exposure.

-This bottom view (or top depending on your preference) shows the film wind key.
+This bottom view, or top depending on your preference, shows the film winding key.
 The square cut-out to the left of the key is the film counter window.
 The film counter is numbered to 25.

 Loading the Expo was a simple process.
 Simply drop in the daylight loading cartridge and replace the cover.
 An Expo cartridge provided twenty five 5/8 x 7/8 inch exposures.

 The design of the film cartridge was specified in the Expo patent.
 Convenient drop-in film loading was a feature ahead of its time.
 Notice that the lens cap chain is present on this camera from the collection.